-Interview with Jovian Zayne
+Conversation with Jovian Zayne

-Luvvie: Rants fam, one of my favorite people is on today.
+LUVVIE One of my favorite people is on today.
 This is Jovian Zayne that is joining us.
 Jovi, I'm so glad you're on the show.

-Jovian: Oh, it's such a pleasure.
+JOVIAN Oh, it's such a pleasure.
 I'm so glad.
 We were long overdue, but perhaps it's just right on time.

-Luvvie: It's right on time.
+LUVVIE It's right on time.
 It's perfectly on time.
 All right.
 I'm going to give people your bio so they can understand your epicness in all its glory.
 Jovian Zayne is an international speaker and certified leadership and professional development coach with years of experience in change management, global diversity, and leadership development.
 She leads the OnPurpose public speaking, and facilitated experiences.